 Control who you see and hear

 Just because you share a server with someone doesn’t mean you have to listen to them.
 Discord includes all the social media-style features that let you determine how you interact with people.
 Right-clicking a person’s name on the server list prompts a drop-down with a number of options, such as sending a private message, adding the person to your friend list, initiating a voice call, and muting or blocking them.
 You can even adjust another user’s volume on your end if they’re too loud.
 Muting a user means you don’t hear their voice in a voice chat, but they can still hear you.
 Blocking someone prevents you from seeing their text messages; however, you will still hear them if you’re both in the same voice chat.

-Discord also has a feature called Go Live which can be enabled by server owners to allow users to stream live gameplay to other users on the server.
-To “Go Live,” users simply need to click the Go Live button (the display with the arrow in it) found in the bottom left of your screen when connected to a voice chat.
+Discord also has a feature called Go Live, which can be enabled by server owners to allow users to stream live gameplay to other users on the server.
+To “Go Live,” users simply need to click the Go Live button (the display with the arrow in it), found in the bottom left of the screen when connected to a voice chat.
 Once you click the Go Live button, you will be able to select the game and start streaming it.
 You can also use Go Live to share your screen or a specific app, which is great if, for example, you want to watch YouTube videos with other people.

 Where do you get Discord?